 KNOW WHEN IT’S SAFEST TO SWIM

-The ocean is wonderful and alluring, and it’s only natural to want to jump in and experience its magnificence for yourself.
+The ocean is wonderful, and it’s only natural to want to jump in and experience its magnificence for yourself.
 However, some water conditions and swimming areas are safer than others.

 Do you know how to correctly interpret beach signs and beach flag warnings?

 Non-swimmers and weaker swimmers are discouraged from entering the water.

 Calm swimming conditions.
 Standard caution must still be exercised.

 Dangerous Marine Life

 High likelihood of animals such as jellyfish, stingrays or dangerous fish.